International Iran's moves show Washington, citing threats - ExBulletin

 Its operatives and associates will be pursued by the Intelligence Ministry, Intelligence Minister Esmail Khatib said in November.
 And from now on, any kind of connection with this terrorist organization will be considered as an introduction to terrorism and a threat to the national security of the Islamic Republic of Iran.

-That same month, the broadcaster said the Metropolitan Police warned it two of its British-Iranian journalists faced threats from Iran that represent an imminent, credible and significant danger to their lives and those of their families.
-Meanwhile, another outspoken critic of the Iranian government living in the US has faced numerous alleged plots from Tehran targeting him..
+That same month, the broadcaster said the Metropolitan Police warned that two of its British-Iranian journalists had faced threats from Iran that represented an imminent, credible and significant risk to their lives and the lives of their families.
+Meanwhile, another outspoken critic of Iran’s government living in the US has faced numerous alleged plots from Tehran targeting him.

 The BBC in February lodged a separate complaint with the United Nations saying there were heightened security concerns for Persian BBC News journalists in light of extraterritorial threats.